JavaScript is required

 Last updated: March 31, 2026

 You've been dreaming about that trip to Paris, imagining yourself at a cozy bistro ordering escargots and sipping wine.
 But when you actually sit down at a French restaurant, panic sets in.
 What do you say to the waiter?
 How do you ask for the menu without sounding like a complete tourist?
 Good news: ordering food in French doesn't require fluency.
-You just need the right phrases at the right moments.
+You just need to learn French restaurant phrases and expressions.
 This guide walks you through every step of a restaurant visit in France, from walking in the door to paying the bill.

 Getting a table and making reservations